Microsoft to get video content from AOL

-Online media group AOL Inc AOL.N said on Friday it would offer its video content on Microsoft Corp's (MSFT.O) platforms, starting this summer.
+Online media group AOL Inc said on Friday it would offer its video content on Microsoft Corp's platforms, starting this summer.

 Microsoft's MSN and Bing apps for Windows will get content from AOL's HuffPost Live, TechCrunch and Moviefone as well as its partner sites, including ESPN, TMZ, and Martha Stewart.